List Category Posts allows you to list posts from a category into a post/page using the [catlist] shortcode. This shortcode accepts a category name or

 posts_morelink - Include a "read more" link after each post.
 It receives a string of characters as a parameter which will be used as the text of the link.
 Example:

 [catlist id=38 posts_morelink="Read more about this post"]

 target attribute for links to posts (target=_blank, _self, _parent, _top, *framename*).
 Example:

 You can customize what HTML tags different elements will be sorrounded with and a CSS class for this element, or just a CSS class which will wrap the element with a

 The customizable elements (so far) are: author, catlink (category link), comments, date, excerpt, morelink ("Read More" link), thumbnail and title (post title).

 autor_tag, author_class, catlink_tag, catlink_class, comments_tag, comments_class, date_tag, date_class, excerpt_tag, excerpt_class, morelink_class, thumbnail_class, title_tag, title_class, posts_morelink_class

-So for example, let's say you want to wrap the displayed comments count with the p tag and a "lcp_comments" class, you would do:
+So let's say you want to wrap the displayed comments count with the p tag and a "lcp_comments" class, you would do: